 The Minister will be presented with two critical issues.
 Sue Farrington Smith, Chief Executive of Brain Tumour Research, explained: “We know funding into brain tumours needs to increase to around £30-35 million a year over a ten-year time frame.
 At the current rate of spend, it could take 100 years to find a cure.

 “We are also calling on the government to introduce a national register of site-specific cancer research to track all research grants and research work, ensuring transparency of funding arrangements.
 This will allow shortcomings to be identified and prevent duplication of work.”

 There is no doubt that investing in research has proven results – spending on breast, leukaemia, bowel and prostate cancers has seen remarkable improvements in treatments and therefore survival rates.
 Five-year survival for these four cancers is at least 46.9 per cent compared with brain cancer five-year survival of just 18.8 per cent.

-Professor Oliver Hanemann, Associate Dean Research, Plymouth University Peninsula Schools of Medicine and Dentistry, added: “We are delighted to support Brain Tumour Research in this endeavour and we are privileged to join them in this presentation to the Minister.
+Professor Oliver Hanemann, Associate Dean Research, University of Plymouth's Faculty of Medicine and Dentistry, added: “We are delighted to support Brain Tumour Research in this endeavour and we are privileged to join them in this presentation to the Minister.
 In the case of cancer of the brain and nervous system, there is clearly huge inequality between its effect on human health and the investment being made to counter that effect.”